Lawrence Foster: Career

 Foster is particularly noted as an interpreter of the works of George Enescu, and has made a comprehensive survey of commercial recordings of Enescu's music.
 He served as artistic director of the George Enescu Festival from 1998 to 2001.
-In 2003, Foster was decorated by the Romanian President for services to Romanian music.
+In 2003, Foster was decorated by the President for services to Romanian music.

+In 2023, Foster was awarded the Romanian National Order of Merit, Commander, for his contribution to Romanian culture and promotion of the music of Enescu.

-Foster has recorded a number of discs for Pentatone, including Gordon Getty's opera Usher House, Schumann's symphonies, orchestral works by Kodály, Bartók and Ligeti, and piano and violin concertos by Bruch, Korngold, Rachmaninoff, Grieg and Chopin, with various soloists.
+Foster has recorded commercially for such labels as Pentatone,> including Gordon Getty's opera Usher House, Schumann's symphonies, orchestral works by Kodály, Bartók and Ligeti, and piano and violin concertos by Bruch, Korngold, Rachmaninoff, Grieg and Chopin, with various soloists.
 His recording of Enescu's Oedipe was awarded the Grand Prix du Disque from the Académie Charles Cros in France.